Why DOC regulates deer farming

 DOC aims to work with deer farmers to reduce the risks of deer escaping and forming new wild populations.

-The department's goal is to reduce the impacts of deer, along with other threats, on public conservation lands so as to maintain and enhance forest regeneration and indigenous ecosystem protection (DOC Policy Statement on Deer Control).
+Our goal is to reduce the impacts of deer, along with other threats, on public conservation lands to maintain and enhance forest regeneration and indigenous ecosystem protection (DOC Policy Statement on Deer Control, PDF, 706K).

 DOC's work supports the Government's broad goals of protecting the environment and growing an innovative economy for the benefit of all.